zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 ### Configure custom Minio TLS Certificates

-By default Minio uses a certificate provisioned from the (kubernetes-)internal CA. The default certificate lacks the hostname tied to our LoadBalancer service's IP address, so we will run into problems whenever we try to login or submit REST requests to the API.
-So we will have to provision a custom certificate that has the hostname of our LoadBalancer service in the SAN (Subject Alternative Name) list.
+By default Minio uses a certificate provisioned from the (kubernetes-)internal CA. The default certificate lacks the hostname tied to our LoadBalancer service's IP address.
+We are going to run into problems whenever we try to login or submit REST requests to the API, so we will have to provision a custom certificate that has the hostname of our LoadBalancer service in the SAN (Subject Alternative Name) list.
 I will cover the details of submitting CSR's to Kubernetes' CA in a future article.
 (Here is a link to the [kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/))
 For the moment it should suffice to outline the required steps :